nhsconnect/CareConnect-API-Core/pages/explore/api_medication_medication.md

 <!-- include custom/search.parameters.html resource="Medication" link="medication.html#search" -->

-There are NO search parameters mandated as a minimum in the API for the Medication resource.
+There is NO required search criteria in the API for the Medication resource.

 Search parameters can be added to reflect local requirements.

+{% include note.html content="MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource. <br> <br> If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported." %}

+ - MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource.
+ - If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported.

 <!--
 <table style="min-width:100%;width:100%">